About Maine Adaptive

 At Maine Adaptive we believe that having access to and participating in recreational sports is integral to a well-rounded life for every person.

-Maine Adaptive is the largest year-round adaptive recreation program in the state of Maine for adults and children with physical disabilities.
+Maine Adaptive is the largest year-round adaptive recreation program in the state of Maine for adults and children with disabilities.
 Over 400 volunteers assist our athletes in appreciating the joys and challenges of sports participation.

 Maine Adaptive provides over 3500 lessons winter and summer, free of charge, thanks to the generous support of individuals, businesses, corporations and foundations that sustain our program every year.